xabbu42/Master/arbeit.md

 \Begin{theorem}
-If the input set $IN$ of a G3lp proof is non self-referential then the proof is prehistoric loop free.
+If the input set $IN$ of a G3lp proof is non self-referential then the proof is prehistoric-cycle-free.
 \End{theorem}

 \Begin{proof}
 We show the contraposition.
-Assume there is a prehistoric loop $i_0 ≺ i_1 ≺ ... ≺ i_{n-1} ≺ i_0$.
+Assume there is a prehistoric cycle $i_0 ≺ i_1 ≺ ... ≺ i_{n-1} ≺ i_0$.
 By the corollary \ref{corollary} there
 exists formulas $s_k{:}A_k$ in $IN$ such that $t_{i_{k}} ∈ sub(A_k)$
 and $s_k ∈ sub(t_{i_{k'}})$ with $k' := k + 1 \mod n$.
 From the latter